Kendall Jenner: Television career

-The series was successful for its network, E!, and has resulted in the creation of spin-offs, including Kourtney and Kim Take Miami (2009), in which Jenner has made guest appearances.
-Jenner was also featured as a recurring cast member in Kourtney and Kim Take New York, which premiered in January 2011.
-Also in 2011, Jenner made an appearance in her sister's show, Khloe & Lamar when it debuted, and the series focused on Khloe Kardashian and her then husband Lamar Odom's personal life and relationship.
 On March 26, 2014, E! announced a Keeping Up with the Kardashians spin-off series titled Kourtney & Khloé Take the Hamptons.
 The Hamptons follows Kourtney, Khloé, and Scott Disick as they relocate to The Hamptons while the girls work on the New York Dash store plus open a pop-up store.
 The show also featured their family including Jenner.

 In 2017, Jenner's younger sister Kylie, featured as the central cast member for the E! reality spin off series Life of Kylie.

 In 2021, Jenner and her family announced that their reality show, Keeping Up With the Kardashians, would be ending after twenty seasons and almost 15 years on air.

 In April 2022, Jenner and her family returned to the television screens with their brand new reality television show, titled The Kardashians, after they left the E!
 Network to join Hulu.
 The show features Jenner, alongside her sisters Kourtney, Kim, Khloe and Kylie, and mother Kris Jenner, it also features ex and current partners including Scott Disick, Travis Barker, Tristan Thompson, and Corey Gamble, with Kanye West making a guest appearance.
 The first season premiered on April 14, 2022, and its ten episodes can be streamed exclusively on Disney+.
 Later in 2022, the show was announced to be returning for a second season, which officially premiered on September 22, 2022.
 In late 2022, it was announced that the show had been officially renewed for a third season, set to premier in the first half of 2023.
 The third season officially aired on May 25, 2023.